abirzishan32/Rhythmic-Pulse-The-Art-of-Music/README.md

-# Laravel Music Web Application
+# Rhythmic Pulse - The Art of Music

 A web application built with the Laravel framework that allows everyone to learn about band music and ignite the passion of music enthusiasts.